grace-maarten/platform-engineering-101/README.md

 ![](images/developer_settings_github_app.png)

 3.1.f.
 Create GitHub App:

 i.
-Name: for us **developer-hub-training-app** ii.
-Homepage URL, i have used https://developers.redhat.com/ (you can fill what you want): iii.
+Name: for us **developer-hub-training-app**

+ii.
+Homepage URL, i have used https://developers.redhat.com/ (you can fill what you want)

+iii.
 Uncheck the **active** box for webhook

 ![](images/post_installation.png)